 - Well-Fitted (reduced cost of sprinting)

 Different classes, builds and play styles may have different priorities.
-For example, Well-Fitted would for example be better for Archers and Rogues (you’ll want to always keep a decent portion of your stamina pool available for attacks), while Exploration though low-ranked in my opinion can be very useful to have when leveling.
-There’s always overcharge to consider, but even with Infused trait it’s not always easy to hit.
+For example, Well-Fitted would for example be better for Archers and Rogues (you’ll want to always keep a decent portion of your stamina pool available for attacks).
+Training traits can be very useful to have when leveling, but I would personally never prioritize it for research.

-You also need to consider other classes’ preferences, since you will inevitably want to craft and sell armor to other players — there’s definitely a much smaller market for Training or Exploration traits.
+You also need to consider other classes’ preferences, since you will inevitably want to craft and sell armor to other players — there’s definitely a much smaller market for Training or Well-Fitted traits.

 If you’re in doubt as to which traits to use on which items, the table below is your best bet: